Just enough time to:

 The bees have gathered in depressions scratched out by skunks.
-But there’s no signs of recent skunk depredation.
-No skunk odour yet.
+But there’s no signs of recent skunk skat.
+No skunk odor.

-Hefting is a method used to access the total weight distribution of a hive.
-And determine whether a it needs feeding.
+Hefting is used to access a hive’s stores.
 It’s accomplished by grabbing the rear of a hive, usually by the rear hand hold, and lifting it 2″ to 6″ high.

 Hefting is definitely in the art part of beekeeping.
 All those factors that make beekeeping so local also pertain to hefting.

 Hefting isn’t hard to learn.
 It just takes experience.